 In 2005-2006 MURA no longer had to ask for voluntary membership fees since we were able to negotiate with the McMaster University Faculty Association, the McMaster Staff Association (now Unifor Local 5555) and the University President's Office for financial support of the MURA budget.
 We have since been able to renew these funding agreements, making us among the better financially supported retiree associations in Canada.

 In lieu of membership fees, MURA started a campaign to raise money for an academic awards endowment fund, with great success.
 The original fundraising goal of $32,000 was met by the fall of 2009, which permanently endowed the $1,000 scholarship and $250 prize.
 By 2012, a new funding goal of $50,000 had been reached, increasing the scholarship to $1,250 and the prize to $350.

 In order to increase the amounts further – the scholarship to $2,000 and the prize to $550 - we upped our goal to $64,000.
 We not only reached that, but surpassed it, so that by August 2015 the fund stood at $69,000.

 In 2018, the terms of the awards were changed to reflect the incorporation of gerontological studies into the new department of Health, Aging and Society.

 In the spring of 2019, the part-time student prize was changed to a graduand award, available to both full and part-time students.

 MURA’s most recent fundraising goal of $85,000 was reached in December 2018.
 With this goal reached and the availability of a one-time fund surplus, the graduand prize increased to $750 as of May 2019.
-The scholarship amount will increase to $2,500 as of fall, 2019.
+The scholarship amount increased to $2,500 as of fall 2019.

 As the fund continues to grow, we will be able to continue to increase the amount of the scholarship and prize to help keep up with the rising cost of education.